Blizzard puts big freeze on snow-challenged Washington

-While New York and Philadelphia were getting back to business, Washington seemed unready for a return to its Monday routine after an historic storm dumped more than 20 inches (51 cm) of snow on the city and nearly three feet (1 meter) in surrounding areas.
+While New York and Philadelphia were getting back to business, Washington was not ready after an historic storm dumped more than 20 inches of snow on the city and nearly three feet in surrounding areas.

+Federal offices in the Washington area will be closed on Monday, the U.S. Office of Personnel Management announced late Sunday afternoon.

-The U.S. House of Representatives canceled its votes for the rest of the week, while the Senate delayed its first vote of the week to Wednesday evening from Tuesday.
-District of Columbia and some suburban school systems will be closed on Monday.
+The House of Representatives canceled its votes for the rest of the week, while the Senate delayed its first vote of the week to Wednesday evening from Tuesday.
+Schools in the District of Columbia and some suburbs will be closed on Monday.

 Both major airports in the D.C. metropolitan area, Reagan National and Washington Dulles International, were completely closed on Sunday with all flights canceled.

-Baltimore-Washington International Airport, meanwhile, planned to re-open on Sunday but warned on Twitter that flights would be “very limited” and “airlines will be slow to get back on track.”
+Baltimore-Washington International Airport planned to re-open on Sunday but warned on Twitter that flights would be “very limited” and “airlines will be slow to get back on track.”

 The Washington Metropolitan Area Transit Authority, which operates local subways and buses, said it will resume limited service on Monday.
 It was shut down over the weekend.